dennysoneliseu/python_packaging/README.md

 # python_packaging
-This is a repository used whiling taking python packaging classes
+This is a repository used while taking python packaging classes